ETCLabs/RDMnet/docs/getting_started/using_controller.md

 RDM responder to which the command is addressed.
 See \ref devices_and_gateways for more information on the fields of the destination address structure.

+The caller retains ownership of any data buffers supplied to the RDM command sending API functions.
+See \ref data_ownership for more information.

 After sending a command, the library will provide a _sequence number_ that will be echoed in the corresponding RDM response.
 This sequence number should be saved.